tendermint/tendermint/docs/app-dev/getting-started.md

 ```

 If you have used Tendermint, you may want to reset the data for a new
-blockchain by running `tendermint unsafe_reset_all`.
+blockchain by running `tendermint unsafe-reset-all`.
 Then you can run
 `tendermint node` to start Tendermint, and connect to the app.
 For more
 details, see [the guide on using Tendermint](../tendermint-core/using-tendermint.md).